 People often confuse the functional workstream with the technical workstream, even though the functional workstream needs careful evaluation of functional changes between your current version of EBS and your target version of EBS.
 Most of the time, EBS clients will need help from experts in the functional workstream to talk about and manage new features and figure out what they mean for their organization so that the EBS instance keeps working well.
 Because of this, there needs to be at least delta training or coaching; In the functional workstream, it’s important to carefully evaluate if standard functionality can replace customizations.

 To really figure out what needs more thought, functional consultants are highly recommended.
-EBS clients should evaluate the functional changes before the project even starts to make the most of the functional workstream.
+EBS clients should evaluate the impact of functional changes due to 12.2 upgrade before the project even starts to make the most of the functional workstream.
 They have to look at any changes that could have an effect and figure out what they are.
 The functional workstream can be done in the R12.2 Vision instance, or the DBAs can set up a 12.2 instance that has been upgraded early on.

 CEMLI Remediation or Technical Workstream